sudomateo/terraform-training/course/03-Terraform-Language/README.md

 ### Requiring Providers

-Once you've found a provider, require it in your Terraform configuration in order to use it.
+Once you've found a provider, it must be required in your Terraform configuration in order to use it.

 ```hcl
 terraform {